Personalize selling with product rec quizzes 👉

 Setting benchmarks is key to making sense of the data and working out what those percentages really mean.

 Setting a benchmark using last year’s data is easy.
 You simply take the percentage splits of responses to a certain question and treat these as your starting point.
-Then you can easily see if this month’s data is above or below that benchmark.
+Then, you can easily see if this month’s data is above or below that benchmark.

-Once you begin to cross-tabulate and break your respondents down into further categories, you can compare their results to your benchmark to place their statistics in context.
 If a value is higher than the average, we can say that this category is over-indexing, and if the value is lower, we can say that the category under-indexes.
 This gives some context to the statistics and starts letting you draw out some real insights from your survey data.

 Understanding why respondents answered in the way that they did is when you can really start to address problems and make changes.
 This is where the real insight is born.

 Assumptions about the data can be hopes or expectations, conscious or subconscious.
 However, realizing when we are making assumptions can help us avoid any problems further down the line and prevent us from wasting time.
-Ultimately, no one would want to find out their assumptions were false after the survey analysis is complete.
-Similarly, you wouldn’t want a critical assumption to be false and never even realize.

 Correlation occurs when two different variables move at the same time.